 In spring of 2014, Crozier & Associates was approached by multi-national Honda of Canada Manufacturing (Honda) for assistance in rebuilding approximately one kilometre of the Industrial Parkway, an existing four lane arterial by-pass, in Alliston, Ontario.

-The project consisted of a new intersection and Associate entrance to support Honda’s plant expansion, the modification/conversion of their existing plant entrance to serve truck traffic, and the addition of new turning lanes to the roadway.
+The project consisted of a new intersection and Associate entrance to support Honda’s plant expansion, the modification of their existing plant entrance to serve truck traffic, and the addition of new turning lanes to the roadway.
 The project was a joint venture with our client Walton Alliston Development LP (Walton) who were proceeding with an Industrial plan of subdivision located directly south of Honda.

-That the joint venture was completed to deadline on October 31st, 2014, is testament to what can be achieved when early and effective collaboration is established with clients, consultants and the municipality.
-In addition to maintaining access and utilities to a fully functioning Honda plant throughout construction, the seamless design connection between the Honda and Walton internal site plans and the new roadway, realized significant cost savings for our clients.Print This Post | Back to Case Stories
+The joint venture was completed to deadline on October 31, 2014.
+This quick turnaround is testament to the effectiveness of early collaboration with clients, consultants, and the municipality.
+In addition to maintaining access to a fully operational Honda plant throughout construction, the seamless design connection between each site realized significant cost savings for our clients.Print This Post | Back to Case Stories